michaelhannecke/claude_in_docker/README.md

 <div align="center">

-**P Star this repository if you find it useful!**
+**⭐ Star this repository if you find it useful!**

-Made with d for developers who value security, documentation, and productivity.
+Made with ❤️ for developers who value security, documentation, and productivity.

 </div>